Major in Philosophy

-Upon completing a major in philosophy, students are well-equipped for various outcomes, such as furthering their studies in the discipline, or moving on to other career pathes where they can use the critical skills they have developed, such as law.
+Upon completing a major in Philosophy, students are well-equipped for various outcomes, such as furthering their studies in the discipline, or moving on to other career paths where they can use the critical skills they have developed, such as law.
 The major program in Philosophy consists of a minimum of 36 credit hours in courses chosen in accordance with the following requirements:

 Sudents declaring a Major in Philosophy must choose a programme advisor in consultation with the Head of the Department or Undergraduate Officer and the faculty member concerned.

 Students declaring a major in philosophy should contact the Undergraduate Liaison, Shannon Hoff (firstname.lastname@example.org) as soon as they have decided to pursue philosophy.
 Dr. Hoff will help in the selection of a faculty advisor for the student, an important requirement as you continue in your studies.